OpenCTI-Platform/opencti/docs/docs/deployment/installation.md

 !!! note "Deploy FIPS 140-2 compliant components"

-    We are providing FIPS 140-2 compliant images, please read the [dedicated documentation](../reference/fips.md) to understand how to deploy OpenCTI in FIPS-compliant mode.
+    We provide FIPS 140-2 compliant images.
+Please read the [dedicated documentation](../reference/fips.md) to understand how to deploy OpenCTI in FIPS-compliant mode.

 ### Pre-requisites